dstroot/skeleton/README.md

 - [Flatiron](http://flatironjs.org/)
 - API Only: [Restify](http://mcavage.me/node-restify/)

 So why offer "yet another framework"?
-Basically because I want a playground of my own **and** you might find something interesting in here!
+First, I like a fully working built-out site as a starting point to "see" a framework in action.
+Also because I want a playground of my own **and** you might find something interesting in here!

 Features
 --------
 - **Local Authentication** using Email and Password
 - **OAuth 1.0a Authentication** via Twitter
 - **OAuth 2.0 Authentication** via Facebook, Google or GitHub
-- MVC project structure (in my own style - "Views" are the Jade Templates, "Models" are the Mongo/Mongoose models, and "Controllers" are the glue for routing, page logic and data access via the models.)
+- MVC project structure (in my own style - "Views" are the Jade Templates, "Models" are the Mongo/Mongoose models, and "Controllers" are the glue for routing, page logic and data access via the models.
+These should be the only things you need to touch to build out new pages/functionality.)
 - Node.js clusters support
 - Gulp.js build system
 - LESS stylesheets
 - Bootstrap 3 UI
 - FontAwesome
 - Jade templates (all nicely laid out: head, navigation, footer, etc.)
-- Boilerplate Terms and Privacy pages. **I am not a lawyer**.
-These have never been reviewed or even **seen** by a lawyer.
-Use only as a starting point with **your lawyer.**
+- Boilerplate Terms and Privacy pages.
+Note: **I am not a lawyer**.
+These have never been reviewed or even **seen** by a lawyer as far as you know.
+Use them only as a starting point with **your lawyer.**
 - **Administrative Pages**
   + **Real-time Dashboard**
   + Accounts Listing